Introduction: DIY Fiber Optic Light Sculpture

 - Var.2 - 6 pieces of 6 LEDs each and 5 pieces of 5 LEDs each

 Then stick the pieces from the LED strip as you can see in the photos above, make the connections between the Wemos D1 mini module and the first piece of led strip and the other pieces according to the electronic scheme.
-I then connected the power cable.
+Pay close attention to the connections between the LED strip pieces, make sure the DATA OUT of one strip is connected to the DATA IN of the next strip.
+Then I connected the power cable.
 I mounted the WEMOS module at the bottom of the box, placed the support with the addressable LEDs on top and covered it with the optical fiber support plate.
 Cut pieces of decorative optical fiber, I used different pieces with different lengths as you can see in the photos.
 Then I inserted both ends or just one end of these fibers into the holes in the support plate in the most interesting way possible, give the artist in you a chance :)

 You can follow these operations in the photos above.